Samuel Hoare, 1st Viscount Templewood: First Lord of the Admiralty

 It was widely recognised that Hoare had been a scapegoat for Cabinet policy.
 His return to Baldwin's Cabinet as First Lord of the Admiralty in June 1936 was widely praised in the press.
 It was too quick for Halifax.
 Eden later wrote in his memoirs that Halifax "criticised Baldwin sharply for yielding to Hoare's importunity".
 Hoare vigorously endorsed Britain's naval rearmament, including ordering the first three King George V-class battleships, and worked to reverse the subordination of the British naval aviation to the Royal Air Force.
 As First Lord of the Admiralty, Hoare frequently fought with Eden over the policy to pursue towards the Spanish Civil War.
 Hoare still subscribed to the viewpoint that Italy was worth having as an ally and favoured paying lip service to the principle of non-intervention in Spain.
 Eden by contrast was more concerned about the prospect of Germany and/or Italy having bases in Spain, and he favoured a more vigorous approach to enforcing non-intervention.
 As Italy was the nation that intervened in Spain on the largest scale, Eden suggested several times imposing a blockade to prevent the Italians from landing more troops in Spain, a proposal that Hoare stoutly resisted.
-Mussolini sent 80, 000 troops to Spain, by far the largest contingent of any power that intervened in Spain; Germany by contrast only sent 19, 000 troops to Spain.
+Mussolini sent 80,000 troops to Spain, by far the largest contingent of any power that intervened there; Germany by contrast only sent 19,000 troops to Spain.
 As First Lord of the Admiralty, Hoare was greatly influenced by the First Sea Lord, Admiral Ernle Chatfield, whose sympathies were with the Spanish Nationalists.